 The Departments of Chemistry and Physics are partners in the Open University OpenPlus scheme.
 This allows students who have successfully completed two years of study with the Open University to progress directly to the second year of a Chemistry or Physics degree at Loughborough.
 For more information on the scheme see the OpenPlus website.
 Loughborough also recognises achievement in other Open University courses as appropriate qualifications for entry.
 We would normally expect 120 Level 1 credits for first year entry.

-We accept a wide range of international qualifications such as the European Baccalaureate, French Baccalaureate, German Abitur, Hong Kong DSE, and Indian Standard XII among many others worldwide, on top of well-established International Foundation Programmes.
+We accept a wide range of European and international qualifications such as the European Baccalaureate, French Baccalaureate, German Abitur, Hong Kong DSE, and Indian Standard XII among many others worldwide, on top of well-established International Foundation Programmes.
+Visit our international webpages for more information.

 We also accept a wide range of qualifications from applicants that have followed a 12-year education system in their country for entry onto our International Foundation Programme.
 Take a look at the entry requirements here.